microsoft/WhatTheHack/066-OpenAIFundamentals/Student/Challenge-03.md

 ## Pre-requisites

-* Azure Cognitive Search resource for indexing and retrieving relevant information
+* Azure AI Search resource for indexing and retrieving relevant information
 * Azure OpenAI service for Generative AI Models and Embedding Models
 * Add required credentials of above resources in `.env` file
 * Install the required libraries in the `requirements.txt` file via ```pip install -r requirements.txt ``` if you have not already.